camel-clarkson/K-LEB/README.md

 \<HPC Event3\> <br>
 \<HPC Event4\> <br>

-User can change the perf.cfg file to select the hardware events they want to monitor.
+Users can change the perf.cfg file to select the hardware events they want to monitor.

-Please note: there are three fixed hardware events will be monitored, which are instructions retired, Cycles when thread is not halted, and Reference cycles when thread is not halted, in addition to the ones specified on the command line (prgrammable hardware events).
+Please note: there are three fixed hardware events that will be monitored, which are instructions retired, Cycles when the thread is not halted, and Reference cycles when the thread is not halted, in addition to the ones specified on the command line (programmable hardware events).

 To start monitoring using the kernel module, run:
 ```